vitaminwater/rotonde/README.md

 elements are UI, actions, events and stores.

-A classical scenario is when a user presses a button, when this happens, the UI created an action, says 'CLICKED_BUTTON', the concerned stores process the action by modifying there data, and if data has changed, the store sends an event to notify the view, which can then display the change made to the store.
+A classical scenario is when a user presses a button, when this happens, the UI created an action, says `CLICKED_BUTTON`, the concerned stores process the action by modifying there data, and if data has changed, the store sends an event to notify the view, which can then display the change made to the store.